dobe4ever/FLSolverBot/README.md

 > codebase.txt && find src -type f -exec sh -c 'echo "===== FILE: {} =====" >> codebase.txt; echo "\n\`\`\`" >> codebase.txt; cat "{}" >> codebase.txt; echo "\n\`\`\`\n" >> codebase.txt;' \;
 ```

-This Telegram bot automatically redeploys to Render.com whenever new code is pushed to the GitHub repo.
+This Telegram bot is deployed to railway.com

-Development and testing are done in GitHub Codespaces using the same repo and secrets (except for the Telegram bot token).
-This allows live testing directly from the browser IDE while interacting with a separate Telegram bot instance in the app.
+Development and testing are done on GitHub Codespaces (vs code browser) using the same repo that railway uses.
+Only the Telegram bot token secret is different on the codespace vs the railway project, this allows live testing from codespces before deploying while interacting with a separate Telegram bot instance in the app.

 To run locally:
 `node src/index.js`